-Your doctor might also refer to AIN as low grade or high grade:
+Another system doctors use refers to AIN or SIL as low grade or high grade:

-- In low grade AIN (AIN 1 and 2) the cells look slightly different to normal anal cells
+- In low grade SIL (LSIL or AIN 1) the cells are slightly different to normal anal cells.

 Treatment for AIN

 You might not need treatment.
-The abnormal cells can go back to normal on their own, without any treatment.
-Your doctor will check your AIN by taking a sample of skin (biopsy).
-And they will arrange regular checks to monitor your AIN.
+For some people treatment can relieve symptoms such as burning, itching, and bleeding.
+Your doctor will check your SIL by taking a sample of skin (biopsy).
+And they will arrange regular checks to monitor your SIL.

 High grade SIL (AIN 2 to 3)